 4. Harvesting

 When it comes to harvesting milkfish from a pond, timing is key.
 The recommended size for harvesting milkfish is 8-14 inches in length.
-If the milkfish are smaller in size, they will not be ready to harvest.
+If the milkfish are smaller, they will not be ready to harvest.
 Depending on the size of the fish and the pond, the harvesting process can last anywhere from 2 to 12 weeks.
 Generally, it will take about 4-6 weeks before the milkfish are optimal for harvesting.

 Farming Milkfish Step 3: Marketing and Selling Milkfish in the Philippines

-When it comes to marketing and selling milkfish in the Philippines, there are a few things to consider.
+When marketing and selling milkfish in the Philippines, there are a few things to consider.
 Firstly, it is important to find a reliable source for the milkfish, such as a local fish farm or distributor.
-Once the milkfish is procured, it is important to ensure that it is of high quality and kept in proper storage.
+Once the milkfish is procured, it is important to ensure that it is high quality and stored properly.
 Secondly, it is important to consider the various methods of selling milkfish.
 It can be sold in local markets, supermarkets, or online stores.
-Additionally, marketing must be well-considered to ensure that the milkfish can reach the intended customers.
-Utilizing social media, website creation, and other forms of digital marketing is a great way to reach potential customers.
-Finally, when it comes to pricing, it is important to consider the value of the milkfish compared to the cost of production.
-Doing this will ensure the farmer maximum profits while still providing a good price point for the customers.

 Conclusion